GoogleChrome/developer.chrome.com/site/en/blog/tablesng/index.md

 to create complex page layouts for many years.
 They are still found all over the web, although modern usage is generally to display tabular data.
-However, there are big differences in table behavior across browsers, many of which came about to to the tables specification being incomplete and lacking detail.
+However, there are big differences in table behavior across browsers, many of which came about due to the tables specification being incomplete and lacking detail.
 Tables were also implemented in browsers before many CSS features: orthogonal writing modes, `position:relative`, `box-sizing`, flexbox containers, and more.
 So support for many of these features was inconsistent.